Rhyanskipworth/For_Employers/SQL/README.md

 This file showcases my T-SQL querying proficiency with data cleansing, manipulation, and SSIS using OLTP & OLAP DBs.

 ## DBA_Knowledge
-This file showcases fundamental RDBS design principles, DDL, and DML.
+This file showcases fundamental RDBMS design principles, DDL, and DML.